Se Habla Español | Available 24/7

 There are several types of warrants issued for different purposes.
 Many people are familiar with search warrants and arrest warrants that give police officers the right to search a property or take a person into custody.
 These warrants are issued by a judge upon the application of law enforcement officers to enable them to investigate a criminal offense or apprehend a suspected criminal.

-A bench warrant is serious and is not going to disappear if you ignore it.
-If one has been issued against you, you’ll need to deal with it appropriately or face serious sanctions, including possible jail time.
-In such circumstances, a criminal defense attorney can help you take the appropriate action immediately.
+A bench warrant is serious and will not disappear if you ignore it.
+If one has been issued against you, you must deal with it appropriately or face serious sanctions, including possible jail time.
+In such circumstances, a criminal defense attorney can help you immediately take appropriate action.

 In the meantime, please read on to understand how bench warrants in Illinois work and what you must do if one has been issued against you.